General

 - marketing

-What kinds of activities does Evolve and Export support?
+What kinds of activities does Projects support?

 - recording and release

-- attending international conferences and events
+- attending national and international conferences and events

-- national or international tour support
+- national and international tour support

-- international PR and marketing.
+- national and international PR and marketing

 How much funding is available?